UriGOPAR/UriGOPAR/README.md

 - 🌱 I’m currently learning more of database and react
 - 💬 Ask me about
 - 😄 Pronouns: ...
-- ⚡ Fact:I like KISS (Kepp It Simple)
+- ⚡ Fact:I like KISS (Kep It Simple)
 <br><br>